apache/apisix/docs/en/latest/plugins/body-transformer.md

 The following example demonstrates how to transform a GET request query parameter to request body.
 Note that this does not transform the HTTP method.
 To transform the method, see [`proxy-rewrite`](./proxy-rewrite.md).

-Create a route with `body-transformer`, which sets the `input_format` to `args` and configures a template that adds a message to the request:
+Create a Route with `body-transformer`, which sets the `input_format` to `args` and configures a template that adds a message to the request:

 ```shell
 curl "http://127.0.0.1:9180/apisix/admin/routes" -X PUT \